Metals and Mining Industry Leaders

 ATTA’s primary purpose is to promote the best interests of those engaged in the production, distribution, transportation, consumption, purchase and sale of pig tin.
 The association also serves as an active forum through which pertinent issues of the tin trade are discussed.
 Lou Magdits, director of raw materials, serves on the board of ATTA.

 AIM is the oldest general business trade association in Missouri.
 They provide legislative advocacy, seminars and networking events that encourage a pro-business environment.
-Michael Montgomery, vice president – environmental affairs serves on the AIM Board.
+Michael Montgomery, vice president – environmental, health and safety serves on the AIM Board.

 BCI unites representatives from businesses involved in the lead battery lifecycle, including battery manufacturers, battery recyclers, marketers and retailers, suppliers of raw materials and equipment, and industry consultants.
-Doe Run President and CEO Jerry Pyatt serves on the Board and several other company leaders serve on BCI committees.
+Several company leaders serve on BCI committees, including Matt Wohl, Doe Run president and CEO.

 ILA is dedicated to serving lead producers and other companies related to lead and its use.
 ILA provides a range of services to support the safe production, use and recycling of lead.
 Doe Run is one of 40 member companies involved in the mining, smelting, refining and recycling of lead.
-Tammy Stankey, director of communications, serves on the ILA Board, as well as the material stewardship committee with Mike Montgomery, vice president – environmental affairs.
+Tammy Stankey, director of communications, serves on the ILA Board, as well as the material stewardship committee with Michael Montgomery, vice president – environmental, health and safety.

 ILZSG was formed by the United Nations to provide information on the supply, demand and international trade of lead and zinc.
 Doe Run’s zinc mining industry leaders often attend and present on industry trends at the annual conference as representatives of the United States International Trade Commission.